 The canonical signature hash is provided in TXPARAM to simplify the development of smart accounts.

 Computing the signature hash in EVM is complicated and expensive.
 While using the canonical signature hash is not mandatory, it is strongly recommended.
 Creating a bespoke signature requires precise commitment to the underlying transaction data.
 Without this, it’s possible that some elements can be manipulated in-the-air while the transaction is pending and have unexpected effects.
 This is known as transaction malleability.
-Using the canonical signature hash avoids malleability of the frames other than VERIFY.
+Using the canonical signature hash avoids malleability of the frames.

-The frame.data of VERIFY frames is elided from the signature hash.
+The raw signature bytes of signatures with empty msg are elided from the canonical signature hash.
 This is done for three reasons:

-In the future it may be desired to aggregate the cryptographic operations for data and compute efficiency reasons.
-If the data was introspectable, it would not be possible to aggregate the verify frames in the future.
+In the future it may be desired to aggregate or otherwise externalize these signatures for data and compute efficiency reasons.

 APPROVE calling convention